nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.12.
 Save/Read WhatsLeft to/from new location: `save`
 #### 2.12.1.
 Save WhatsLeft to new location: `save`
-Changes the location of storage file to designated directory.<br>
+Saves WhatsLeft data file to new location and updates the default storage location to new directory.<br>
 Format: `save DIRECTORY`

 > * Valid `DIRECTORY` should be entered.